Log-benjamin/alx-system_engineering-devops/0x00-shell_basics/README.md

 The Tenth Script Delete the directory my first directory that is in the /tmp directory.
 The Eleventh Script changes the working directory to the previous one The Twelfth Script list all hidden files
-The Thirteent Script prints the type of the file named iamafile
+The Thirteent Script prints the type of the file named iamafil The Fourtinthe Script Create a symbolic link